tephrocactus/lbs-rs/README.md

 Every struct field or enum variant is assigned with numeric ID, either implicitly, using field/variant index, or explicitly, with `lbs` attribute.
 IDs are represented as u8, so maximum number of fields/variants is 255.

-Struct fields with default values are omited during serialization/deserialization.
-Field may be explicitly omited with `lbs(omit)` attribute.
+Struct fields with default values are ommited during serialization/deserialization.
+Field may be explicitly ommited with `lbs(omit)` attribute.

 During struct deserialization each field is constructed wtih `default()` method of it's type.
 Custom constructor may be explicitly defined with `lbs_default` attribute.

 Type                                          | Representation
 --------------------------------------------- | -------------------------------
- `()`                                         | nothing
+ `()`                                         | void
  `u{8-128}`, `i{8-128}`, `f{32-64}`, `usize`  | as is
  `bool`                                       | `u8`
  `char`                                       | `u32`